 The Circuit, run by The British Heart Foundation, aims to maximize the benefits of public defibrillators by collating them into a database to enable emergency operators to direct callers to retrieve and use the nearest one before an ambulance arrives.

-Quick access to a defibrillator can more than double the chances of a person’s survival in the event of an out-of-hospital cardiac arrest, which fewer than one in 10 people survive.
+Quick access to a defibrillator can more than double the chances of a person’s survival in the event of an out-of-hospital cardiac arrest, which fewer than 1-in-10 people survive.

 Area operations manager Justin Collis (pictured), a former ambulance emergency medical technician, has been working with the company’s safety, health, and environment team on the registration.

 ‘When I heard about The Circuit, I got in contact to find out if my local aggregates sites could join, and that’s now grown into a company-wide project,’ said Mr Collis, who is based at Hanson’s Whatley Quarry, in Somerset.